OliHarris/rate-mania/README.md

 ## NOTE 1:

-in the 'rest-api' folder, you will need to provide your own MongoDB string - in a variables.env file.
+In the 'rest-api' folder, you will need to provide your own MongoDB string - in a variables.env file.

 Format 'DB=<your-connection-string>'